Home » Blog » Tips For Business Startups » Top 10 Tips for Finding and Choosing a Great Web Designer

 Here are the top 10 tips for finding and choosing a great web designer:

-3. Look at their past clients and client retention ratio
+3. Look at their past client satisfaction, client comments, ratings, and client retention ratio

 5. Consider their responsiveness and communication skills